prathasaxena/VideoControls/README.md

 Changes done to remove the band: go to the file ./react-native-media-controls/dist/react-native-media-controls.cjs.development.js

-there is a variable defined name as containerBackgroundColor set it to "transparent".
+there is a variable defined name as containerBackgroundColor, set it to "transparent".

 var containerBackgroundColor = "transparent";